GateNLP/gateplugin-LearningFramework/DNN/Preparation.md

 requriements are met:

 * Python version 3.5 or newer, 64bit
+* For the LearningFramework version 4.2:
+  * Python packages `configsimple` and `loguru`
-* For the Pytorch backend: Pytorch 4.1 or newer installed, optionally with CUDA support of a supported GPU is available
+* For the Pytorch backend: Pytorch 0.4.1 or newer installed, optionally with CUDA support of a supported GPU is available
 * For the Keras backend: Keras 1.2 and Tensorflow 1.0 or newer installed, optionally with everything installed in addition to support CUDA, if a GPU is available.